stellajo99/sit737-2025-prac2p/README.md

-# Calculator API
+# Simple calculator web

 ## Overview
-This is a simple calculator API built using Node.js and Express.
+This is a simple calculator web page (API) built using Node.js and Express.
 The API supports basic arithmetic operations such as addition, subtraction, multiplication, and division through HTTP GET requests.

 ## Installation